 • Heat a drizzle of oil in a large pan over medium-high heat.
 Add beef*; season with salt and pepper.
 Using a spatula, press into an even layer.
 Cook, undisturbed, until browned on bottom, 3-4 minutes. • Break up meat into pieces and continue cooking until beef is cooked through, 2-4 minutes more.
 TIP: If there’s excess grease in your pan, carefully pour it out.

-• To pan with beef, stir in cooked green beans, chili sauce, 2½ TBSP sweet soy glaze (be sure to measure), ½ tsp sugar, and 1 TBSP butter.
-(For 4 servings, use 5 TBSP sweet soy glaze, 1 tsp sugar, and 2 TBSP butter.)
+• To pan with beef, stir in cooked green beans, chili sauce, 2½ TBSP sweet soy glaze (be sure to measure), 1 TBSP butter, and ½ tsp sugar.
+(For 4 servings, use 5 TBSP sweet soy glaze, 2 TBSP butter, and 1 tsp sugar.)
 Cook, stirring, until beef mixture is thoroughly coated, 1-2 minutes. • Remove from heat and stir in a squeeze of lime juice to taste.

 • Fluff rice with a fork; stir in 1 TBSP butter (2 TBSP for 4 servings).
-Season with salt and pepper. • Divide rice between bowls and top with beef mixture.
+Season with salt and pepper. • Divide rice between bowls and top with stir-fry.
 Sprinkle with crispy fried onions and chopped cilantro.
 Serve with any remaining lime wedges on the side.